Peanut Butter Chocolate Chip Cookies

 If you’re feeling really daring, you can also try making these cookies with any thick dessert spread such as Nutella or cookie butter.

-We prefer using smooth peanut butter in these cookies; however, you can also use crunchy.
+We prefer using creamy peanut butter in these cookies; however, you can also use crunchy.
 Just be aware that instead of chewy cookies, your peanut butter chocolate chip cookies will end up a little on the crispier, crunchier side.

 You may want to add an extra Tablespoon or two of peanut butter to keep the texture closer to the original recipe.
-You need enough creamy peanut butter to hold it all together and the peanut chunks basically work as another mix-in.
+You need enough creamy peanut butter to hold it all together, and the peanut chunks basically work as another mix-in.

 Can I use mix-ins other than chocolate chips?